The Complete Guide to Loyalty Programs on Shopify (2025)

 - A step-by-step guide to setting up a loyalty program in your store

-What is a Shopify Loyalty Program & Why It Matters for eCommerce Stores?
+Shopify Loyalty Program: What It Is & Why It Matters

 A Shopify loyalty program is a reward system designed to encourage repeat purchases and strengthen customer relationships within your Shopify store.
 It rewards customers for actions like making a purchase, referring friends, signing up for a newsletter, or engaging with your brand.